dbaarda/librsync-tests/RESULTS.rst

 .. image:: data/file-size-b1024S8-sig.svg

 With a fixed blocksize all versions are the same.
-Note the vertical scale; the variation is actually tiny, and shows amortizing the header cost over the signature data.
+Using `-S-1` you can see when the strongsum size drops to 7bytes for small files, and jumps to 8bytes for large files.

 Summary